-How are community foundations a mechanism not just for charity, but for redistributive and social justice?
-That’s the question animating our partnership with Vancouver Foundation in 2021.
-Nine months ago, at the start of our work together, we were asking a different question: How do we strengthen equity and deepen impact within systems change grant-making?
+How does philanthropy contribute to, sustain, and meaningfully address inequality?
+What has been and what could be its core purpose?
+These are questions animating our partnership with Vancouver Foundation in 2021.
+A year ago, at the start of our work together, we were asking a different question: How do we strengthen equity within systems change grantmaking?

 See what we did there?
 We switched means and ends.
-Two rounds of research and so many insights later, we see systems change granting as a means to justice, not an end in and of itself.
-How does a foundation support the redesign of systems for justice?
+Two rounds of research and so many insights later, we see systems change granting as a means to a bigger end, not an end in and of itself.
+We are grappling with: who is philanthropy for, and what is it a vehicle for?

-The meaning and practice of justice in philanthropy is not so self-evident.
-There’s a plethora of big concepts: redistributive justice based on needs, priority, desert, and equality; there’s justice as recognition; contributive justice, restorative justice, procedural justice, transformative justice, and more.
-Over the winter of 2021 we’re seeking out lots of different thinkers and practitioners to help us consider different philosophical and cultural underpinnings for justice and to apply that to a community-based philanthropic context.
+Over 2021, we’re seeking out lots of different thinkers and practitioners to help us consider different philosophical and cultural underpinnings for philanthropy, and its relationship to inequality and justice, so we can apply that to a community-based philanthropic context.

-The discussion will prime Vancouver Foundation’s internal Transformation Team to craft its own theory of justice and get clear on what that means for the structure, function, and practice of the community foundation.
+We hope the discussion will enable Vancouver Foundation and its many community stakeholders, especially from equity-denied communities, to explore its reason for being, and what that means for its structure, function, practice, and relationships.
 We’re focusing, first and foremost, on purpose because purpose is at the centre of all systems change, whether we know our purpose or not.